By Spencer Klein

 All That I Have: Welcome to Jackass

-Hello Readers, on June 1, 2018, two very important things are happening.
+On June 1, 2018, two very important things are happening.
 Thing one: all MIHS juniors are taking the WCAS so that we can steal state funding from inner city schools who don’t do as well.
-Thing two: “Action Point,” the latest movie from the “Jackass” crew hits theaters.
+Thing two: “Action Point,” the latest movie from the “Jackass” crew, hits theaters.

 Following a long line of films, “Action Point” is slated to be more of the same.
 But that’s ok.
 Because “Jackass” follows a very simple formula that works every time: the cast hurting themselves in weird ways.
 From a film-lover’s perspective these films consist of base buffoonery.
 However, the ridiculous premise has endured seven successful films.
 That’s more movies than “The Dark Knight” and “The Godfather” franchises combined.

 Here’s my review, from what I got from the trailer:

 Johnny Knoxville is back, and after mourning the two dead members of his cast (both dead from incidents unrelated to the “Jackass” franchise), he’s opening an amusement park in their honor.
 But no amount of roller coasters can bring back Dunn, Johnny.
 However, a new fancy amusement park opens right next to them, and Johnny Knoxville’s business goes out the door.
 This whole story is being told through the lense of a grandpa telling his son about the past.
 Keen watchers will realize this is the same Grandpa from “Jackass 2” and “Bad Grandpa,” and is famous for the bit where he goads blue collar workers into fights.